Jpomz/ENVS318-Applied-R-NatSci/syllabus.md

 ### Assignment policy

-Assignments are due Sunday night by 11:59 pm Mountain Time.
+Assignments are due Friday night by 11:59 pm Mountain Time.
 This timing allows you to be finished with one week's material before starting the next week's material.
 Assignments should be submitted via the course D2L webpage.